sjml/paper/docs/porting_todo.md

 ## functionality
 * maybe set up unit tests? lol
 * get_paper_version_stamp should handle a git revision
+* output format enums to display string
+    - also can they be derived?

 ## paper internal
 * move scripts over here